Refugees fleeing Ukraine grab documents, pets, some photos

 SIRET, Romania (AP) — Life or death choices leave little time for sentiment.
-War refugees fleeing Russian ordnance grabbed only the essentials for their journeys to safety: key documents, a beloved pet, often not even a change of clothes.
+War refugees fleeing Russian ordnance in Ukraine grabbed only the essentials for their journeys to safety: key documents, a beloved pet, often not even a change of clothes.

 Lena Nesterova remembers the hour her fate was sealed: Feb.
 24, 5:34 a.m., the first explosions in the Ukrainian capital, Kyiv, that signaled the feared Russian invasion.